Sir Robert Calder

 Following Vice-Admiral Pierre Villeneuve s breakout from Toulon on 29 March 1805 Calder was joined by the unemployed Rochefort squadron, and with a fleet of fifteen ships he received orders on 15 July to intercept the allied fleet of twenty on its return from the West Indies.
 The enemy fleets met on 22 July off Cape Finisterre, but although two Spanish ships of the line were captured the battle was indecisive, largely because of the foggy conditions and Calder s concern that the allied ships at Ferrol would come out in support of his already superior enemy.
 British casualties in the engagement totalled forty-one men killed and one hundred and sixty-two wounded.
 Calder s fleet thereafter united with the Channel fleet off Brest, but he was detached once more by Admiral Hon.
 William Cornwallis with eighteen sail of the line on 17 August, and twelve days later he joined Vice-Admiral Cuthbert Collingwood in the blockade of Villeneuve s fleet in Cadiz.

-Shortly afterwards Calder, who believed that he had done very well at the Battle of Finisterre, was greatly surprised to find that he had been admonished in the newspapers for his failure to comprehensively defeat Villeneuve s fleet.
+Shortly afterwards Calder, who believed that he had done very well at the Battle of Finisterre, was greatly surprised to find that he had been admonished in the newspapers for his failure to comprehensively defeat Villeneuve’s fleet.
 He applied for a court martial, whilst at the same his new commander-in-chief, Vice-Admiral Lord Nelson, was ordered to send him home to face a board of inquiry.
 Although Calder had never been on good terms with Nelson prior to this personal misfortune he was nevertheless allowed by his rival to sail back to England for the court-martial aboard his flagship, notwithstanding the fact that he was only allowed to depart after the arrival of the Royal Sovereign off Cadiz on 8 October.
-The court martial sat on 23 December, and three days later it found Calder guilty of an error of judgement for which he was severely reprimanded.
+The court martial sat on 23 December with the charge that he had not ‘done his utmost to renew the engagement’, and three days later it found Calder guilty of an error of judgement for which he was severely reprimanded.

-He saw no more active service but on 31 July 1810 was promoted admiral, from 1810-13 was commander-in-chief at Plymouth with his flag aboard the Salvador del Mundo 112, Captain James Nash, and on 2 January 1815 he was created a K.C.B.
+Despite seeking a position worthy of his seniority and experience he saw no more active service but on 31 July 1810 was promoted admiral, and from 1810-13 was the commander-in-chief at Plymouth with his flag aboard the Salvador del Mundo 112, Captain James Nash.
+This was a post he found ‘obscure and laborious’ and it seems he was only considered for it by the Tory first lord of the Admiralty, Charles Yorke, on the grounds that it was recompense for his treatment following the Battle of Cape Finisterre.
+On 2 January 1815 he was one of the many officers created a K.C.B.

 Attitudes to Calder’s character differed.
 To some he was a brave and skilled if not particularly brilliant or intelligent officer, a fair, kindly, and sociable man who was liked by many in the service and admired by those who did not favour him.
 Many felt that he was unfairly castigated for his failure to complete an overwhelming victory at the Battle of Finisterre, and this was a view shared both by Captain Infernet of the Allied fleet who could not believe that the British admiral had been censured, and by subsequent historians.
 Others however, in particular the acolytes of Nelson who made up the bulk of the captains of the fleet off Cadiz in 1805, felt that he had performed badly.
 They regarded him as ruthless, selfish and ambitious, being irksome and too harsh with his officers even though it was considered that this was in their best interests and to that of the service as a whole.
 Cornwallis suggested that he was a ‘prima donna’ and was known to be displeased when Calder wrote directly to the Admiralty whilst serving under him in 1804.
 St. Vincent described him as ‘confused, wrong-headed with a total incapacity to perform the duty of a first lieutenant, much less that of a distributor of my orders’.
-Thomas Grenville labelled him ‘indecisive’.
+Thomas Byam Martin also called him ‘wrong-headed’ and ‘consequently often a wrong-judging man’.
+Thomas Grenville, whilst acknowledging there was no lack of courage, labelled him ‘indecisive’.
 It little helped his reputation as a muddled thinker that upon hearing news at Plymouth of the Earl of Wellington’s victory at the Battle of Salamanca in 1812, he constructed a telegraph to London that began ‘Wellington defeated….’ before the signal was interrupted by a fog, thereby causing much despair in London until clarification was received that the message should have read ‘The French defeated by Wellington’.

 Calder received much criticism for accepting Nelson’s offer to take his flagship home prior to the Battle of Trafalgar, and was universally condemned for then writing to Lord Collingwood requesting a share of the head money earned in the battle.
 It was generally accepted that his veracity and quickness of speech was reflected in his decision-making.